-The Chilbolton Facility for Atmospheric and Radio Research (CFARR) is one of the world's most advanced meteorological measurement facilities, and is home to the world's largest fully steerable meteorological radar, the Chilbolton Advanced Meteorological Radar (CAMRa).
+The NERC Facility for Atmospheric and Radar Research (NFARR) is one of the world's most advanced meteorological measurement facilities, and is home to the world's largest fully steerable meteorological radar, the Chilbolton Advanced Meteorological Radar (CAMRa).
 Other facilities include cloud radars, lidars, radiometers and surface meteorological instruments.
 Continuous observations form part of a long-term measurement programme (Chilbolton Atmospheric Observatory) and live data from Chilbolton are showcased on the Chilbolton Weather Web.

 The Space Monitoring Facility harnesses the power of the 25m antenna to track and characterize Earth orbiting satellites.

 The RAL Space Satellite Ground Station has 4.5m and 6.1m antennas at Chilbolton, in addition to further antennas at Rutherford Appleton Laboratory.

 Since 2010 Chilbolton Observatory has been home to LOFAR-UK, part of the Europe-wide LOw Frequency ARray (LOFAR) radio telescope.

 Chilbolton Observatory is part of the STFC.
 The facilities at Chilbolton are run by the Chilbolton Group of RAL Space at Rutherford Appleton Laboratory.